-I. Introduction
+I. INTRODUCTION

-Today's data center networks (DCNs) are continuously evolving because of two major factors: architectural upgrade, such as network topology expansion and new server deployment, driven by increasing application demand, and workload dynamics, such traffic patterns changes and application evolutions, introduced by tenant services running on top.
-This is especially the case in the Cloud environment with virtualized infrastructures, where users continuously join/leave the system and client instances (i.e., virtual machines) are dynamically created and terminated.
-Driven by this trend, the quest for a highly scalable and efficient DCN has led to much recent progresses [1-10].
+Today's cloud networks (CNs) are continuously evolving because of two major factors: architectural upgrade, such as network topology expansion and new server deployment, driven by increasing application demand, and workload dynamics, such traffic patterns changes and application evolutions, introduced by tenant services running on top.
+This is especially the case in the cloud environment with virtualized infrastructures, where users continuously join/leave the system and client instances (i.e., virtual machines) are dynamically created and terminated.
+Driven by this trend, the quest for a highly scalable and efficient CN has led to much recent progresses [1-13].

-Specifically, one school of research focuses on designing new DCN architectures to achieve high-bandwidth all-to-all connectivity (or 1:1 over-subscription) [1, 3], appealing scalability [4, 5, 7], ideal agility [3, 8], and desirable topology flexibility [2, 6, 9, 10].
+Specifically, one class of research focuses on designing new CN architectures to achieve high-bandwidth all-to-all connectivity (or 1:1 over-subscription) [1, 3], appealing scalability [4, 5, 7], ideal agility [3, 8], and desirable topology flexibility [2, 6, 9, 10].
 However, these schemes require fundamental changes of today's network architectures and/or modifications of hardware equipments, and therefore may encounter nontrivial deployment barrier.
-In contrast, another class of approaches, such as TVMPP [11], CPA [12], and RAP [13], keep the existing network architecture and routing protocol intact, and instead, aim at reducing network bandwidth demand by optimizing placement of end-nodes (which can be physical or virtual machines1).
+In contrast, another orthogonal class of research focuses on improving techniques to better utilize the existing network architecture, such as TVMPP [14], CPA [15], and RAP [16].
+These schemes keep the existing network architecture and routing protocol intact, and instead, aim at reducing network bandwidth demand by optimizing placement of end-nodes (which can be physical or virtual machines1).
 In this paper, we choose to explore the latter research direction due to its low up-front cost and immediate applicability.